All Episodes

 mike adams

-The real shocker here is, have you noticed over the last week that all of the so-called woke corporations have now demanded mandatory vaccines among their own workers?
+Oh, the real shocker here has have you noticed over the last week that all of the so-called woke corporations have now demanded mandatory vaccines among their own workers?

 So we're talking Facebook, Google, Twitter, Disney, Walmart, even the Washington Post and many other corporations like that.

-They know that they are ordering the vaccine slaughter of their own.
+They know that they are ordering the vaccine slaughter of their own people, their own employees.

-At Google, the humans have been teaching Google's machine learning systems and AI systems for the last five years how to no longer need humans in the loop when it comes to moderation.
+ask why why would they do that well at google in particular and by the way zach voorhees has been a guest on your show explaining all of this at google the humans have been teaching google's machine learning systems and ai systems for the last five years how to no longer need humans in the loop when it comes to moderation They don't want to have humans around that know how to counter the AI and the knowledge.

 alex jones